BASIC INSURANCE Q&A’S

 No matter which plan you choose, when you have medical insurance through Ōnin Staffing, you also receive a Vision Plan, teledoctor services and an Employee Assistance Plan (EAP) at no extra cost!

-If you do not choose a plan or opt-out of insurance within 30 days of being hired, you will automatically be enrolled in the Teammate/Medical MEC Plan.
-You will need to call the Enrollment Assistance line or visit worxenroll.com/oningroup before the end of your 30 days if you want the Bronze Plan instead, want to add dependents or opt-out of the insurance.
+If you do not choose a plan or opt-out of insurance within 30 days of being hired, you will automatically be enrolled in the Teammate Plan.
+You will need to call the Enrollment Assistance line or visit worxenroll.com/oningroup before the end of your 30 days if you want the Bronze Plan instead, want to add dependents, or opt-out of the insurance.

 Here’s a snapshot of our major medical plans:

 The Bronze Plan meets the Affordable Care Act requirements.
-This plan is a high-deductible plan where you will pay more out-of-pocket when you use a doctor for more than preventative care.
-Copays to see a doctor or specialist are higher than our Teammate/Medical MEC Plan.
+Common services, like doctor visits, are more expensive on this plan, but the Bronze Plan provides a maximum-out-of-pocket is a high-deductible plan where you will pay more out-of-pocket when you use a doctor for more than preventative care.
+Copays to see a doctor or specialist are higher than our Teammate Plan.
 Also, you must meet your deductible ($3,000/$9,000) before the insurance begins to help cover some of the medical costs.
 This plan does offer a maximum out-of-pocket of $6,500 for the individual plan and $13,200 for the family plan, which means you will not spend more than this amount in a year, although you will still have to pay your premiums.

 It is important to remember, you can use our teledoctor services for free, from anywhere, to avoid traditional, time-consuming office visits and fees by selecting one of our insurance plans.